 Increasing Public Transit Ridership

-From mobile to Account-Based Fare Payments, to enabling Mobility as a Service for public transport, Fare Payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
-We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.
+From mobile to Account-Based Ticketing, to enabling Mobility as a Service for public transport, multi-tenant fare payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
+We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies and operators attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.

-For more information download Masabi’s Guide to Fare Payments-as-a-Service for Public Transit
+For more information about Fare Payments-as-a- Service please download Masabi’s Guide to Fare Payments-as-a-Service for Public Transit